 Germany’s legislative response was the FISG (Finanzmarktintegritätsstärkungsgesetz), the Act on Strengthening Financial Market Integrity, effective 1 July 2021.
 The FISG made four structural changes to German audit regulation that affect every PIE engagement.

-Audit rotation extension eliminated.
+First, the audit rotation extension was eliminated.
 German law previously allowed audit engagements to extend beyond the EU Regulation 537/2014 cap of ten years via a member state option.
 The FISG removed this extension, capping PIE auditor tenure at a hard ten years.
-Note that EY had audited Wirecard for exactly ten years under the extended rules, so rotation alone would not have prevented this failure.
+EY had audited Wirecard for exactly ten years under the extended rules, so rotation alone would not have prevented this failure.
 Internal key audit partner rotation was tightened from seven years to five.

-Audit committees mandated for all listed companies and PIEs.
+Third, the FISG mandated audit committees for all listed companies and PIEs.
 Previously, forming an audit committee was discretionary for supervisory boards.
 The audit committee must now include at least two financial experts (one with accounting expertise, one with auditing expertise), where previously only one expert was required.

-Two-tier enforcement system abolished.
-Germany dissolved the private-law Financial Reporting Enforcement Panel (DPR) effective 1 January 2022.
+Fourth, Germany abolished its two-tier financial reporting enforcement system.
+The private-law Financial Reporting Enforcement Panel (DPR) was dissolved effective 1 January 2022.
 BaFin now handles financial reporting enforcement directly and gained expanded powers, including the authority to search business premises and confiscate documents.

 The European Parliament also commissioned studies examining whether EU-level audit oversight reform was needed.
-ESMA’s Securities and Markets Stakeholder Group called for a reflection on the mission of auditors and proposed ideas including joint audits, rotation systems modelled on credit rating agencies, appropriate liability caps, and possible direct ESMA supervision of large audit firms.
+ESMA’s Securities and Markets Stakeholder Group proposed joint audits and rotation systems modelled on credit rating agencies, alongside revised liability caps and possible direct ESMA supervision of large audit firms.
 None of these proposals have become law at the EU level, but they signal a direction of travel toward tighter oversight.

 What this means for your engagement files